Three key things to know

 2. Stay engaged with your courses, and communicate with your instructors regularly.

 3. Familiarize yourself with key tools such as Moodle and Zoom, and make sure you can access these resources on the devices available to you in your current location.

 Support for Remote Learning

-Many student services across campus are now available online and/or via phone.
+Many student services across campus are also available online and/or via phone.
 Whether or not you’ve utilized on-campus services in the past, faculty and staff are available and eager to help you get you through this tough time.
 Be kind to yourself and ask for help.
 You’re not alone.

 Click on the categories below for details.

 What if I need help with Moodle?

 - Read through the Student Moodle Manual (Google doc).